mxweir/template-react-aspnet/README.md

-# template-react-nodejs
+# template-react-aspnet
-Template for new React.js Nodejs Projects.
+Template for new React.js ASP.NET Projects.

 ## Voraussetzungen